Truist Park: Construction

 On April 16, 2014, Atlanta Braves and Cobb County officials outlined the timetable for the new stadium's construction.
-Site clearing was scheduled to begin July 15, 2014 and complete by October 13, 2014.
-However, site clearing started ahead of schedule after the Cobb County commission vote on May 27, 2014.
+Site clearing started in June 2014, after the Cobb County commission vote on May 27, 2014.
 The Atlanta Braves held a formal groundbreaking ceremony on September 16.
 The ceremony took place at the site near the northwest intersection of Interstates 75 and 285.

 In order to start construction three natural gas lines that ran under the property had to be moved.
 The high cost of moving the gas lines is one of the key reasons the land had not been developed.
 The cost to move the lines was $14 million.
 The pipelines were moved to the perimeter.
 Two of the lines, which run about 8 ft underground, are owned by Colonial Pipeline Company, and the third belongs to Atlanta Gas Light Company.
-The project was completed in early November, 2014.
+The project was completed in early November 2014.

 In November 2014, workers started drilling the holes for the pylons around the outside perimeter of the stadium's footprint.
-According to the Braves vice president of business operations Mike Plant, phase one of construction for both the stadium and mixed-use development began in November 2014 and included infrastructure for the site, such as sewer, water and electrical systems.
+Phase one of construction for both the stadium and mixed-use development began in November 2014 and included infrastructure for the site, such as sewer, water and electrical systems.
 The retention walls for the underground service level of the stadium were also built.
-The underground level will have a few hundred parking spaces for players, team doctors, clubhouse staff and management staff.
+The underground level has a few hundred parking spaces for players, team doctors, clubhouse staff and management staff.
 By May 2015, crews had installed all the caissons to stabilize the foundation.
 With the caissons complete, the crews began to pour concrete for the decks.

 On August 27, 2015, the Atlanta Braves held a ceremony for the first brick laid of 775,000 bricks that made up the main exterior at Truist Park.
 On hand for the ceremony were dignitaries from the Braves, Cobb County government, and ballpark sponsors.
 The first brick was laid by Eutis Morris, 83, who laid the first concrete block at Fulton County Stadium and placed the first and last bricks at Olympic Stadium, which later became Turner Field.
 Also laying bricks were former Atlanta Braves player Hank Aaron and the team's first baseman at the time Freddie Freeman.
 The team also sealed two time capsules.
 The capsules included a video of the ballpark ground breaking; parts of the Big Chicken; a 1948 World Series program; dirt from both older stadiums; a baseball signed by the 1995 championship team; and recordings from team broadcasters.
-These time capsules will be opened when the stadium is demolished.